Alumni Gymnasium (Dartmouth College)

-Alumni Gymnasium was designed by Charles Rich and Fredrick Mathesius.
+Lewinstein Athletic Center was designed by Charles Rich and Fredrick Mathesius.
 Construction began in 1909 under College President Ernest Fox Nichols.
 The cornerstone of the gymnasium contains several historical objects, including a file of the "New Gymnasium News", copies of the student newspaper The Dartmouth, the Dartmouth humor magazine the Dartmouth Jack-O-Lantern, and the yearbook, the Aegis.
 The building cost approximately $190,000.
 In 1938, engineers from the Thayer School of Engineering constructed a springy board track of Canadian spruce around the inside of the gym which was used by Glenn Cunningham to break the American mile record that year.
 The record was disallowed because Cunningham had been aided by pacing runners.

 During World War I, the gymnasium was converted into barracks, and during World War II, was used as an armory and lounge.
 In 1962–1963, the gym was extensively remodeled to include a new basketball court and added to the Dartmouth College aquatic facilities with the addition of the Karl B. Michael Pool.
 In 1972, the year the college went coed, a two-story women's locker room was added to the southeast corner.